dotemacs/newscluster/fetcher/README.md

 ### Tag Filtering

 If a `required-tags` file exists in the channel directory, only feed items that have at least one matching category/tag will be saved.
 This allows filtering feeds to specific topics.

+**Note:** Tag filtering is only supported when using the primary `feeder` parser.
+The `cl-feedparser` fallback does not support category filtering.

 For example, to only fetch Lisp-related posts, create a `required-tags` file with:

 ```
 lisp